-Little Petra is located about 8 kilometers north of Petra.
+It is located about 8 kilometers north of Petra.
 And looks like a little suburb.
 Little Petra as the name suggests is similar in the formation but much smaller in size.
 To me, it had far more character.
-Maybe because there is so much hype around Petra that it can be a bit underwhelming to some, but I was jumping with joy at Little Petra.
+Maybe because there is so much hype around Petra that it can be a bit underwhelming to some, but I was jumping with joy here.
 It has similarly carved façade with graves.
 It has very Ajanta like caves with stone carved to be like a bed or a table.
 This looked like a place where the ancient civilized people might have lived.
-Archeologists guess that this might have been a place for traders to stay as Petra was on the silk route and as we know Nabataeans were traders.
+Archeologists guess that this might have been a place for traders to stay as it was on the silk route and as we know Nabataeans were traders.

 Little Petra also called Siq al-Barid too has a canyon like rock partition though not as tall and narrow as Siq at Petra.
 The rocks on both sides are carved and here and there you see a carved façade looking at you.
 Apparently, there are some painted caves too.
 But my guide forgot to mention them and I missed the rare frescos from Nabataean period.
 Little Petra is also a UNESCO World Heritage site.

-Entry to Little Petra is free and it is open to the public during the day.
+Entry to is free and it is open to the public during the day.
 You can also approach it from a hiking trail but not without a guide.

-If I ever get to go back to Jordan, I would love to spend some more time at little Petra.
+If I ever get to go back to Jordan, I would love to spend some more time here.
 My strong recommendation – Do not miss Little Petra.

 - Carry a bottle of water.